For a man who loves control, Vince McMahon doesn’t let his guard down often.

 Inside, a bunch of wrestlers crowded around Hulk at the far end of the room.
 Beefcake was there, having recovered enough from the parasailing accident to come back to limited duty.
 Unfortunately, with steel plates holding his face together, he could no longer wrestle in a serious capacity.
 Standing off to the side were Hawk, Animal, Curt, Bossman, and Ray Hernandez, a muscle-bound Tampa powerhouse who worked a Hercules gimmick.
 I introduced Owen around, spotted Jim and Davey at a table, and ordered beers for us all.

-‘Damn right!‘ I had a beer in one hand and a shot of J.D. in the other, but was conscious enough to think, My God, what did I just say?
+‘Damn right!‘ I had a beer in one hand and a shot of J.D. in the other but was conscious enough to think, My God, what did I just say?
 Owen’s eyes got big.
 I considered running out of the place as I watched a determined Jim nonchalantly pick up a grinning Vince like he was jokingly hugging him.
 The boys parted before me, and Hulk stared as if there was no way I had the balls to do it.
-I set my drinks down and before I could even think about it I leaped high in the air clothes-lining Vince with a thud!
-His head bounced off the carpeted floor, his skinny neck stretched out like a turtle’s.
-There we both were laying on our backs, and I thought, what have I done?
+I set my drinks down, and before I could even think about it, I leaped high in the air, clothes-lining Vince with a thud!
+His head bounced off the carpeted floor.
+His skinny neck stretched out like a turtle’s.
+There we both were lying on our backs, and I thought, what have I done?

 ‘You owe me a drink, Hitman!‘ Vince drunkenly slurred.